 • Advised Trinidadian shareholders concerning claims for breach of directors’ duties, oppression (unfair prejudice) and wrongful dismissal.

 • Advised liquidators on the merits of bringing an application under s.
-423 of the Insolvency Act 1986 to challenge a transaction defrauding creditors (as sole counsel)
+423 of the Insolvency Act 1986 to challenge a transaction defrauding creditors

 • Advised Gibraltar trustee-in-bankruptcy on the merits of bringing a challenge to certain transactions as intended to hinder, delay, or defraud the rights of creditors under the Statute of Elizabeth.